-The Fund's investments are externally managed in accordance with the Local Government Pension Scheme (Scotland) (Management and Investment of Funds) Regulations 2010.
+The Fund's investments are managed in accordance with the Local Government Pension Scheme (Scotland) (Management and Investment of Funds) Regulations 2010.
+Investments are mostly externally managed by investment managers appointed by the council and overseen by the investment team within SPFO.